legendcodermartino1245/music_tate/README.md

 ---

-### 23. Mixing / Mastering Presentation Preference Rule
+### 23. Engineering Presentation Preference Rule

-> Favor engineers whose work tends toward close, tactile, high-definition presentation.
+> Favor engineering credits associated with close, tactile, high-definition presentation.

 This is a **presentation preference**, not a structural validity rule.

 It may increase initial attraction, replay interest, or discovery priority, but it must not influence Phase 1 classification.

+**Relevant credits may include:**
+- recording engineering
+- vocal engineering
+- mixing
+- mastering

 **Typical markers:**
 - intimate foreground placement